 Aporia is a ancient Greek word.
 It written like this: ἀπορία.
 And it pronounced as a-por-ia (and not a-po-ria).
 But I don’t really mind how one pronounces it, since to be fair, we aren’t 100% sure we know exactly how the Ancient Greeks pronounced words.

-I first came across this word in the Plato’s dialogues.
+I first came across this word in Plato’s dialogues.
 I was studying at St. John’s College in Annapolis, Maryland between 1990 and 1994.
-I graduated with a Bachelors of Arts in Liberal Arts.
 It was a core programme, which means we all studied the same thing; there was no choice of courses we studied.
 It was based upon the ‘Great Books’ of Western Civilization–a whole bunch of books starting with the early Greeks and into the mid-20th Century.
 We read a lot of philosophy, math, science and literature.
 We spent the first two years learning rudimentary ancient Greek, so that we might be able to tease out some insight from what we were reading.
 That is, with the help of a Greek lexicon.
 While reading through various parts of a few of Plato’s dialogues, one word became extremely important to me.
 It was aporia.
 It is often used towards the end of the dialogues, when inevitably, Socrates and his companions have gotten stuck.
 They usually start with some suppositions about the definition or understanding of something–like knowledge, wisdom, friendship or love, and then they reach a point in which they have to admit defeat.
 Their suppositions were wrong.
 Their attempts to understand failed.
 It would appear they are right back at the beginning.
 It is at this point in the dialogue, just before they leave, waving goodbye and looking forward to their next conversation, that they admit that they were not able to truly understand love, friendship, wisdom, knowledge.
 It seems like such a let-down.
 And, as if to push it aside so that they can continue on their way, Socrates will state quite bluntly and unapologetically that they are in a state of aporia.
 They have hit an impasse.
 This is, in some sense, the best definition.
 Of course, there is always more to it.

 I set up this business to help people get to that point.
 I want to help them find their impasse, their state of aporia.